-Podere il Poggiolo is a small farm to the south of Montalcino in the heart of the oldest part of the Brunello appellation.
+Podere il Poggiolo is a small farm to the south of Montalcino in the heart of the oldest part of the appellation.
 Vineyards were first planted by Rudi’s father, Roberto in 1971 at a time when there were just 25 producers of Brunello.
 By the time Rudi took over in 1989 that number had doubled and now there are more than 200.

-In 2003 the farm was split when his brother returned to Montalcino and moved into the farmhouse.
-Rudi and Cecilia moved over the hill into a purpose built cellar where they still live now and make around 30,000 bottles a year.
+In 2003 the farm was split when his brother returned to Montalcino and moved into the farmhouse, Rudi moved over the hill into a purpose built cellar and now makes around 30,000 bottles a year.